crlp-jerseyldo/crlp-jerseyldo.github.io/_pages/logic.md

 ### Key features of formal logic
 * **Propositions** – true/false (binary/“Boolean” opposition) – linked in “arguments”
 * **Formal** – abstraction with symbols & parentheses – form not content (like algebra)
-* **Connectors** – not, and, or (inclusive/exclusive), if (and/not only if) – fixed meanings
+* **Connectors** – not, and, or (inclusive/exclusive), if (if but not only if, or if and only if) – fixed meanings

-Zoe Rillstone has been running a **workshop on logic** for legislative drafters at CALC meetings in the various regions and globally - see the slides and handouts in the [logic](https://osf.io/qg4pb/){:target="_blank"} folder in our "parsing exercises" stream on OSF.
-For more detail on application to legislative drafting, see **The basics of symbolic formal logic as a useful tool for legislative counsel** in [CALC Loophole, November 2021](https://www.calc.ngo/publications/loopholes){:target="_blank"} (or the copy in the logic folder on OSF).
+## How does formal logic apply to legislative drafting?
 We are looking at formal logic, particularly propositional logic using "if", "and", "or" and "not".
-It is just a more sophisticated form of the common sense logic that legislative drafters already use to write their own drafts and to check drafts written by other drafters.
+It is just a more sophisticated form of the **common sense logic** that legislative drafters **already** use to write their own drafts and to check drafts written by other drafters.

+Zoe Rillstone has been running a **workshop on logic** for legislative drafters at meetings of the Commonwealth Association of Legislative Drafters in the various regions and globally.
+See the slides and handouts in the [logic](https://osf.io/qg4pb/){:target="_blank"} folder in our "parsing exercises" stream on OSF.

+For more detail on applying formal logic to legislative drafting, see **The basics of symbolic formal logic as a useful tool for legislative counsel** in [CALC Loophole, November 2021](https://www.calc.ngo/publications/loopholes){:target="_blank"} (or the copy in the logic folder on OSF).

 ![Simpler example provision rendered in symbolic logic](/images/example-formal-logic-lgsltn.png)
 ![More complex example provision rendered in symbolic logic](/images/symboliclogic-regulator.png)